neurodatascience/QLS612-Overview/setup/windows.md

-1. Open Visual Studio Code, click on the **Extensions** icon in the left sidebar (or press `Ctrl+Shift+X`), and search for and install the **WSL** extension (usually, VSCode can automatically detect your WSL Ubuntu installation and remind you to install related extensions).
+1. Open Visual Studio Code, click on the **Extensions** icon in the left sidebar (or press `Ctrl+Shift+X`), and search for and install the **WSL** extension (usually, VSCode can automatically detect your WSL Ubuntu installation and prompt you to install related extensions in the bottom right corner).
-1. In a **terminal** (Ubuntu), type `code .` and press `Enter`.
+2. In a **terminal** (Ubuntu), type `code .` and press `Enter`.
-   You should see a  message reading `Installing VS Code Server` and then a new VSCode window (might be called `Get Started - <USERNAME> [WSL: Ubuntu <VERSION-NUMBER>] Visual Studio Code`) will open up.
+   You should see a message reading `Installing VS Code Server`, and then a new VSCode window will open up.
-   It should say `WSL` in the bottom left corner of the window.
+   The bottom left corner of the window should read `WSL`.
-1. In the **WSL VSCode window**, open the **Extensions** panel again (or `Ctrl+Shift+X`).
+3. In the new **WSL VSCode window**, open the **Extensions** panel again (or `Ctrl+Shift+X`).
-   Search for each of the following extensions and click `Install` (or `Install in WSL: Ubuntu`, depending on whether you already have the extension installed locally) for the first entry that appears.
+   Search for each of the following extensions and click `Install` (or `Install in WSL: Ubuntu`, if you already have the extension installed locally) for the first entry that appears.
    If no `Install` button is available and the extension is not grayed out, it means it is already installed.

 {% include vs-code-extensions.html %}

-To confirm the extensions have been installed correctly, clear the Extensions search bar.
+To confirm the extensions have been installed correctly, clear the **Extensions** search bar.
 You should now see an extensions category called `WSL: UBUNTU - INSTALLED` (you may also see one for `LOCAL - INSTALLED`).
-Verify that the extensions you have just installed exist in the list under `WSL: UBUNTU - INSTALLED`.
+Verify that the extensions you have just installed appear in the list under `WSL: UBUNTU - INSTALLED`.

 #### WSL2 Ubuntu terminal in VSCode

-You can open the terminal in your **WSL VSCode window** (if you do not already have one at the bottom of the window) by navigating to **View > Terminal** in the top menu bar (or, `` Ctrl+` ``).
-This terminal in a WSL VSCode window is equivalent to the WSL2 Ubuntu terminal we get from opening the Ubuntu app itself (i.e., like we did from the **Start (Win key)** menu), but with the advantage of having all the graphical features of VSCode at your disposal.
+To open the terminal in your **WSL VSCode window** (if you do not already see one at the bottom of the window), navigate to **View > Terminal** in the top menu bar (or `` Ctrl+` ``).
+This terminal in a WSL VSCode window is equivalent to the WSL2 Ubuntu terminal we get from opening the Ubuntu app itself (e.g., from the **Start (Win key)** menu), but with the advantage of having all the graphical features of VSCode at your disposal.

 Reference: [https://code.visualstudio.com/docs/remote/wsl](https://code.visualstudio.com/docs/remote/wsl)

+{% include copilot-setup.html %}

 ### Python (in the WSL2 Ubuntu)

-We are going to install miniconda to manage the Python environment in our WSL2 Ubuntu using the **VSCode terminal** (alternatively, you can use the WSL Ubuntu terminal directly: open **Start (Win key)** and search for the **Ubuntu** app).
+We will now install miniconda to manage the Python environment in our WSL2 Ubuntu using the **WSL VSCode terminal** (you can also use the WSL2 Ubuntu terminal directly).

 1. Type the following lines (separately) into the terminal and press `Enter` after each one: